PROTECT WHAT YOU’VE BUILT

 A long-term commitment to helping creatives

-Create a simple one-page plan that clarifies priorities, helps you make confident decisions, and gives you permission let go of the endless “should-dos.”
+Create a simple one-page plan that clarifies priorities, helps you make confident decisions, and gives you permission to let go of the endless “should-dos.”

-Do enough legal stuff
+Do enough legal tasks

 Achieve your goals

-It’s the resource you turn to whenever a contract makes you hesitate.
+• The Contract Decoder is the resource you turn to whenever a contract makes you hesitate.
 You’ll have the confidence to make the best decision for your business, because you’re no longer guessing what the fine print actually means.

 Real creatives, real results